 retail registrations of EVs have yet to take hold, according to.

 analysis from S&P Global Mobility.The top-eight EV markets in the United States are all in seaside states and.

 August).
-The higher Los Angeles and San Francisco cosmopolitan.
+The higher Los Angeles and San Francisco urban.

-locations alone represent nearly one-third of total share of the US.
+locations alone represent almost one-third of overall share of the United States.

-is barely half of what they contribute to total car.
+is barely half of what they add to overall vehicle.

 registrations.”
 BEV market share control on the two coasts is credited to.